 Vital manages all of these health professional data points, so you can imagine the level of categorization and pagination.

-In sum, the author advises you to do “what’s right for the user.”
+In summary, the author advises you to do “what’s right for the user.”
 This is excellent advice, because the site exists solely for the user.

 If your site isn’t easy to navigate, it’s going to be hard to increase conversions, no matter how useful your content is.